Drakynfly/TimelinesPlugin/README.md

 ### Compatibility
 TimelinesPlugin is compatible with EasyMultiSave.
 It was in fact designed originally to be a wrapper around EMS, and later made generic to any save system.
 An example implementation to bind Timelines to EMS can be found here: https://drive.google.com/drive/folders/1c4Y1IG0fQLkYUQdKolgX1elESVxqfSOP?usp=sharing

+### Support and Discussion
+You can discuss this plugin and get support here: https://discord.gg/AAk9yNwKk8